JunJungy/soundwave/replit.md

 - **Stream Tracking**: Counts streams for songs and artists.
 - **Follow Artists**: Users can follow/unfollow artists and view follower counts.
 - **Personal Playlists**: Users can create, manage, and edit private playlists.
 - **Discord Integration**: Users can create accounts via Discord, link existing accounts, and manage Discord binding via a settings page.
 A ban appeals system is integrated, allowing users to submit appeals which are reviewed in the admin panel with email notifications.
-Discord bot dashboard allows users to submit bots for admin verification, and approved bots are displayed publicly with voting functionality.
+Discord bot dashboard allows users to submit bots for admin verification, and approved bots are displayed publicly with a 24-hour voting cooldown system (users can vote once every 24 hours, each vote counts).

 ### Feature Specifications
 - **User Management**: Secure registration, login, session management, and admin-level user/ban control.